prabhavgupta/Apps-2017/README.md

 ## Submit via Github :
 [Open an issue](https://github.com/IEEEmadC/Apps-2017/issues/new)
-   * Share team name and repository link
+   * Share team name and your repository link

 ## Apps Submitted
 <!-- DO NOT REMOVE THIS